Team-Anveshak/Design-Archival/Template/main.md

 >
 > > Wheels, Gripper and Digger denote the ends of these chains
 >
+> > Joint interfaces must be aligned to global axis orientation in the link assemblies
+>
 > ##### 3.
 Components inside a link
 >
 > The components inside a link (**n**) must be named as follows: